Britain’s Zionists Prepare the Ground

 "...in Palestine, we do not propose even to go through the form of consulting the wishes of the present inhabitants of the country.
 The four great powers are committed to Zionism and Zionism, be it right or wrong, good or bad, is rooted in age-long tradition, in present needs, in future hopes, of far profounder impact than the desires of the 700,000 Arabs who now inhabit this ancient land".

-Henry Cattan (1906-1992) a renowned international jurist and writer, once observed that the Balfour Declaration was "legally void [it did not obtain the consent of the indigenous people of Palestine], morally wicked [because Britain solemnly promised to a second nation the country of a third] and politically mischievous [because it planted he seeds of conflict between Jews and Arabs who had lived together in peace and harmony for many generation]".
+Henry Cattan (1906-1992) a renowned international jurist and writer, once observed that the Balfour Declaration was "legally void [because it did not obtain the consent of the indigenous people of Palestine], morally wicked [because Britain solemnly promised to a second nation the country of a third] and politically mischievous [because it planted the seeds of conflict between Jews and Arabs who had lived together in peace and harmony for many generation]".

 But to give it an international seal of legitimacy, the Balfour Declaration draft text was submitted to President Woodrow Wilson of the United States who approved it prior to its publication.
 On the 14th February and 9th May 1918 respectively, France and Italy publicly endorsed it.